Leading-AI-IO/saas-is-dead-the-next-ai-business-model/docs/en/saas-is-dead_EN.md

-# SaaS Is Dead: The AI Business Model That Will Create the Next $1 Trillion Company
+# SaaS Is Dead: The Structural Shift from SaaS to Service-as-a-Software

 **SaaS Is Dead: The Structural Shift from SaaS to Service-as-a-Software.
 The Next SaaS Business Model.**